Skip to content

 alpha Array

-The 1 - alpha level for the prediction interval.
+The 1 - alpha level for the prediction intervals as an array of shape (K,).

 required